transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 **The Linguistic Trap: Language's Inherent Foundationalism**

 A persistent challenge in articulating this framework is that language itself tends to impose hierarchical structures and foundational thinking.
 It is *challenging* to avoid having dualisms and implicit primacy "sneak in".
 The very syntax of Indo-European languages—with their subject-verb-object construction—implicitly positions one element as primary, acting upon or containing others.
-When we write "τ co-arises with distinctions," the sentence structure *subtly* privileges τ as the subject despite our intentions (initially we wrote "τ as the ground of distinctions," but this was clearly hierarchical, and subsequently scrubbed out).
-Similarly, phrases like "abiding as/in τ" unavoidably suggest τ as a container or location, implying spatial primacy, but our intention is that τ is *not* a mere container, or has some form of metaphysical primacy.
+When we write "τ co-arises with distinctions," the sentence structure *subtly* privileges τ as the subject despite our intentions (initially we wrote "τ as the ground of distinctions," but this was clearly hierarchical, and subsequently scrubbed out in favor of "aspect" and "context").
+Similarly, phrases like "abiding in τ" unavoidably suggest τ as a container or location, implying spatial primacy, but our intention is that τ is *not* a mere container, or has some form of metaphysical primacy.

 This linguistic trap isn't merely a stylistic challenge but a profound manifestation of The Gap (—) itself.
 Our representational tools (language) inherently distort what they attempt to represent (non-hierarchical co-emergence).
 Even as we explicitly reject metaphysical foundations, the medium of our expression quietly reintroduces them.
 Rather than seeing this as a flaw in the framework, we can recognize it as a living demonstration of The Gap's ubiquity—the framework enacts its own insights through the very challenges of its articulation.